 Since its creation in the late 1990s, the North Atlanta Dance Theatre has gone from strength to strength.

 It routinely dazzles audiences with its spectrum of dance styles, that shift from classical to contemporary.

-The theatre now reaches far beyond its original aim of acting as a training space for students of the North Atlanta Dance Academy, so look out for upcoming shows while your in Johns Creek.
+The theater now reaches far beyond its original aim of acting as a training space for students of the North Atlanta Dance Academy, so look out for upcoming shows while your in Johns Creek.

 12. Lake Lanier

-Thirty-two kilometres north of Johns Creek is Lake Sydney Lanier, one of a series of lakes which ring the greater Atlanta area.
+About 20 miles north of Johns Creek is Lake Sydney Lanier, one of a series of lakes which ring the greater Atlanta area.

 Created by a damming project in the 1950s, today the lake is a multi-purpose reservoir welcoming somewhere in the region of 7.5 million visitors each year.

 The largest lake in Georgia, it is particularly welcoming to fishing fans, but also hosted the canoe sprints of the 1996 Atlanta Olympics.